iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Referential Transparency

-Another benefit of functional programming are referentially transparent[^15] functions.
+Another positive aspect of functional programming are referentially transparent[^15] functions.
 This means that the output of a function can be replaced by its value directly without having any influence on the program.
 This is only possible if a function is pure.
 This allows for compilers[^16] to perform code optimizations[^24] by swapping out function calls with their return values.